Brandon Gilbeck: Professional career

 On August 8, 2019, Gilbeck signed his first professional contract with Horsens IC of the Danish Basketligaen.
 He averaged 9.4 points, 6.7 rebounds and a league-high 2.9 blocks per game before the season was cut short due to the COVID-19 pandemic.
 On July 30, 2020, Gilbeck signed with Latina Basket of the Italian Serie A2 Basket.

 On June 2, 2021, Gilbeck signed with the Fraser Valley Bandits of the Canadian Elite Basketball League.
 He averaged 14.1 points, 7.7 rebounds, and a league-high 2.8 blocks per game.
 On August 18, he was named the league Defensive Player of the Year.
 Gilbeck signed with the Formosa Taishin Dreamers of the P. League+ on September 8.

 In July 2024, the Chinese Taipei Basketball Association signed Gilbeck to a naturalized player's contract.
 Following ratification of the contract by the Taiwanese Ministry of the Interior and the Sports Administration, Gilbeck would be eligible to play for the Chinese Taipei men's national basketball team.

 On August 2, 2024, Gilbeck re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
 He was the league's blocks leader for the 2024–25 season.

 On June 2, 2025, Gilbeck awarded the Defensive Player of the Year and All-Defensive First Team of the TPBL in 2024–25 season.
 On June 6, Gilbeck was selected to the All-TPBL Second Team in 2024–25 season.

-On July 16, 2025, Gilbeck re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+On July 16, Gilbeck re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+He was the league's blocks leader for the 2025–26 season.

+On May 9, 2026, Gilbeck awarded the Defensive Player of the Year and All-Defensive First Team of the TPBL in 2025–26 season.
+On July 2, Gilbeck re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).